Nzaba/swiftsafe/README.md

 	To change your password:
 On the Welcome Screen, please click the Password Reset button and follow the instructions from the Password Reset Wizard.
-	Thank you for using our software, and of course, thank your for your trust!
+	Thank you for using our software, and of course, thank you for your trust!
 Your privacy is our highest priority.

 			©2017, Amherst
 			Nikolov Ilija && Nzaba Raymond